You may view, print and/or pay your tax bill here. This site may also be used to view or print 2017-2021 tax receipts.

 All taxpayers now have the option to pay property tax bills in two installments.

 The first installment of ½ of the bill must be made on or before February 1 (February 8 for eligible seniors).
-The payment dates are usually January 31 and February 6 (for eligible seniors) but both of those dates fall on a weekend in 2021 so taxpayers have extra time to pay.
+The payment dates are usually January 31 and February 6 (for eligible seniors).
+Eligible seniors may pay by February 7 in 2022 because February 6 is on a Sunday.

 The second installment of ½ of the bill plus interest must be paid at any point after the due date of the 1st installment.
 The 2nd installments, and all unpaid tax bills, are mailed out in early July.
 If you wish to pay your 2nd installment before July, please call our office at 518-434-5035 or check online for the current amount due.
 For additional information, please see the back of the tax bill, visit How To Pay Tax Bills or call the office directly at 518-434-5035.